 Gross margin consists of net sales less cost of sales.
-Cost of sales consists primarily of the cost of materials, assembly and test labor, and overhead from operations.
-Our gross margin can fluctuate due to a number of factors, including, but not limited to, the mix of products sold, product support costs, inventory reserve adjustments, and utilization of manufacturing capacity.
-Our gross margin, as a percentage of net sales, was 39.8% in 2017 and 29.3% in 2016.
-As compared to the prior year, gross margin in the first quarter of 2017 has benefitted from lower manufacturing costs as a result of our transition of volume handler manufacturing from the U.S. and Europe to Asia, as well as a significant increase in business volume which enabled us to better leverage our fixed costs and lower charges for excess and obsolete inventory.
-The first quarter of 2017 benefitted \$0.6 million in lower intangible asset amortization due to certain assets being fully amortized in 2016 off-set, in part, by the amortization of \$0.3 million of purchase accounting inventory step-up adjustment recorded as a result of our acquisition of Kita.
+Cost of sales consists primarily of the materials, assembly and test labor and overhead from operations.
+Our gross margin can fluctuate due to a number of factors, including, but not limited to, the mix and volume of products sold, product support costs, increases to inventory reserves or the sale of previously reserved inventory and utilization of manufacturing capacity.
+Our gross margin, as a percentage of net sales, was 39.6% in 2017 and 35.0% in 2016.
+As compared to the prior year, gross margin in the second quarter of 2017 benefitted from lower manufacturing costs as a result of our transition of volume handler manufacturing from the U.S. and Europe to Asia, as well as a significant increase in business volume which enabled us to better leverage our fixed costs, and lower charges for excess and obsolete inventory.
+The second quarter of 2017 benefitted from \$0.8 million in lower intangible asset amortization due to certain assets being fully amortized in 2016 offset, in part, by the amortization of \$0.5 million related to the purchase accounting inventory step-up adjustment recorded in connection with our acquisition of Kita.

-As highlighted above, our gross margin can be impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory issues.
+As highlighted above, our gross margin can be impacted by charges to cost of sales related to excess, obsolete and lower of cost or net realizable value inventory issues.
 We compute the majority of our excess and obsolete inventory reserve requirements using a one-year inventory usage forecast.
-During the first quarter of fiscal 2017 and 2016, we recorded charges to cost of sales of approximately \$0.1 million and \$0.8 million for excess and obsolete inventory, respectively.
-While we believe our reserves for excess and obsolete inventory and lower of cost or market concerns are adequate to cover known exposures at March 25, 2017, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our results of operations and gross margin in future periods.
+In the second quarter of 2017, we recorded charges to cost of sales of \$0.1 million for excess and obsolete inventory.
+In the second quarter of 2016, we recorded charges of approximately \$0.6 million.
+While we believe our reserves for excess and obsolete inventory and lower of cost or net realizable value concerns are adequate to cover known exposures at June 24, 2017, reductions in customer forecasts or continued modifications to products, as a result of our failure to meet specifications or other customer requirements, may result in additional charges to operations that could negatively impact our gross margin in future periods.